lmgifari/data-analyst-portfolio/README.md

 # My Current Project
 To prove my skill as a data analysis i'm puting my project down below
-1. Analyzing BPJS service data from Januari - Juni 2017
+1. Analyzing BPJS service data from Januari - Juni 2017 using pivot table to make a Dashboard in excel
-2. Combine and Transform order data from 2017 to 2020
+2. Combine and Transform order data from 2017 to 2020 using power query